 While this benefit will vary by district, continuing education can sometimes be used to request a salary advancement.
 Some districts will also provide bonuses for certain levels of continuing education.

 Continuing your education will also make you more marketable as a teacher.
 You can add those credits and hours to your resume, whether you’re relocating or looking at a nearby district offering higher pay.

 Continuing education courses can help connect you to others in your field, including the top experts.
-Whether the class is in person or online, the ability to connect with these professionals can help you learn new ideas and possibly provide new opportunities.
+Whether the class is in person or online, connecting with these professionals can help you learn new ideas and possibly provide new opportunities.

 When it’s time for you to enroll in new courses to continue your education, there are many opportunities to choose from.
 Each one will have benefits and drawbacks, and you should choose the one that works best for you.

-When it comes to finding CEU opportunities, there are many options.
-You’ll want to check with your state on what’s required for licensure and then pick the option that works best for you to meet those requirements.
+When it comes to finding CEU opportunities, there are plenty of options.
+You’ll want to check with your state on what’s required for licensure and then pick the best option to meet those requirements.
 Some of the most common coursework options include:

 Are you looking for your first teaching job or a new opportunity in teaching?
 Job seekers everywhere are joining Joblist and discovering curated job openings that fit their skills, experience, and location preferences.
 By answering just a few questions, you can start building a customized list of job opportunities.
 Get started with Joblist today!